nomemory/andreinc-site/_drafts/2024-03-19-painting-with-circles.md

 # Disclaimer

-I started working on this article almost one year ago (on and off) in my (now) limited spare time.
-Inspired by [this video](https://www.youtube.com/watch?v=r6sGWTCMz2k), and having my *math passion* re-ignited, I just wanted to draw some epicycles and then let them fly into the wild.
+I began working on this article almost one year ago (on and off) in my (now) limited spare time.
+Inspired by [this video](https://www.youtube.com/watch?v=r6sGWTCMz2k), and having my *math passion* re-ignited, I planned to draw some epicycles and be done with it.
 Applying the formulas is simple, so I assumed I would finish fast and jump into a different rabbit hole.
 But then I decided to write a more extensive article, sharing my findings, creating the visuals I never had, and hopefully coming up with something more original than drawing Homer Simpson with circles.

-So I took a few steps back and focused on the *unit circle*, the number $$\pi$$, complex numbers, and the beautiful identity that powers our world: Euler's identity.
-The jump to *Fourier Mathematics* was only natural.

-This article ended up being a high-level introduction to Fourier Analysis.
-It will take you through some of the math involved; we are going to write some code, and eventually, it will probably fall short.
-There's too much to cover in a single blog post.
-It assumes the reader understands $$\frac{d}{dx}$$ derivatives, $$\int$$ integrals and basic trigonometry.

 # What is a Circle? (short math recap)